 On July 11, 2012, the Company announced plans to restructure certain operations related to its Watercraft segment.
-Specifically, the Company is restructuring the product sales and distribution in Europe and consolidating all of its U.S. operations at a single location in Old Town, Maine.
+Specifically, the Company restructured its product sales and distribution in Europe and consolidated all of its U.S. operations at a single location in Old Town, Maine.
 The Company believes this plan will enhance the competitiveness and profit potential of its Watercraft business.
-This action will result in the closure of sales offices in Europe and closure of a marketing and R&D facility in Bellingham, Washington and the elimination of approximately 24 positions in the U.S. and Europe.
-These charges are included in the "Administrative management, finance and information systems" line in the Company's accompanying Condensed Consolidated Statements of Operations in the Watercraft segment.
-The restructuring accrual is included in the "Other current liabilities" line in the Company's accompanying Condensed Consolidated Balance Sheet.
-The Company expects the total cost of this restructuring to be approximately \$2,350 and to be completed over the next 9 months.
+This action resulted in the closure of two sales offices in the U.K. and France, the closure of a marketing and R&D facility in Bellingham, Washington and the elimination of approximately 24 positions in the U.S. and Europe.
+The related charges are included in the "Administrative management, finance and information systems" line in the Company's accompanying Condensed Consolidated Statements of Operations in the Watercraft segment.
+The restructuring accrual is included in the "Other current liabilities" line in the Company's accompanying Condensed Consolidated Balance Sheets.
+The planned actions related to this restructuring were completed in 2013 and the Company expects the total cost of this restructuring to be approximately \$2,610.
+The remaining restructuring liabilities should be settled by the end of 2014.

-Changes in the accrual related to this restructuring project for the three month period ended December 28, 2012 were as follows:
+Changes in the accrual related to this restructuring project for the three month period ended December 27, 2013 were as follows:

-Employee
+Em ployee

-Termination Contract Other Exit
+Termi nation C Contract Exit Other Exit

-Costs Exit Costs Costs Total
+Costs Costs Costs Total

-Accrued restructuring liabilities as of September 28, 2012 \$ 428 \$ - \$ 100 \$ 528
+Accrued restructuring liabilities as of September 27, 2013 84 219 203 506

-Activity during the period ended December 28, 2012:
+Activity during the period ended December 27, 2013:

-Charges to earnings 332 72 77 481

-Settlement payments (200) (5) (95) (300)
+Settlement payments (39) (148) (107) (294)

-Accrued restructuring liabilities as of December 28, 2012 \$ 560 \$ 67 \$ 82 \$ 709
+Accrued restructuring liabilities as of December 27, 2013 \$ 45 \$ 71 \$ 96 \$ 212